wp-plugins/display-site-numbers/readme.txt

 1. The admin backend
 2. The widget frontend
 3. Another view of the frontend, with a different style
+4. A view of the shortcode output in a post/page.

 == Changelog ==

+= 0.6 =
+* Added shortcode

 = 0.5 =
 * First working version